shanect7/video-game-tittle-screen-design/README.md

 For a game that (seriously) costs $30, most players would expect a much cleaner and more organized main menu screen, so let's fix this up!

-In `styles.css` we will be styling the "center_buttons" class first.
+In `styles.css` we will be styling the "center_buttons" ID first.
 With that in mind, start by creating the selector:
 ```
-.center_buttons {
+#center_buttons {

 }
 ```